Connect with Students

 Our Fall and Winter Career Fairs are open to all students and majors.
 We typically have 3000 students attend our Fall Career Fair and 1000 attend our Winter Career Fair.

 Employer presentations allow organizations to provide information about their company and available opportunities.
 You can structure your information session any way you would like!
 Virtual information sessions are welcome as well.
 Typically for 10 to 150 students.
-To put in a request, log-in to Go IRISH ► click Information Sessions ► Request an Information Session.
+To put in a request, log-in to Go IRISH ► Click Events ► Info Sessions/Office Hours ► Request an Info Session/Office Hours.
+Email Kate Cover with questions

 Host a small group of students where you can participate in informal conversation and networking while discussing your organization, industry, and talent opportunities.
 Contact Kate Cover for graduate students and undergraduate students.
 Typically for 5 to 10 students.